Terry Williams (drummer)

-Williams remained as a full time member of Dire Straits for the recording of their fifth studio album, 1985's Brothers in Arms, however according to a Sound on Sound magazine interview with co-producer Neil Dorfsman, his drumming performance was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions, which led to him being released from the remainder of the sessions and being temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts during a two-day stay and then left.
-Both Hakim and Williams are credited on the album, although Williams' contribution on the finished album was the rockabilly hit single "Walk of Life" and the improvised crescendo at the beginning of "Money for Nothing".
-According to another interview with Neil Dorsman, Williams played toms and tom fills throughout “Money for Nothing” and "Walk of Life", while Omar Hakim played drums on all the remaining tracks on the album, although Williams featured in the music videos for all the hit singles.
-Williams was back in Dire Straits as a full time member for the 1985–1986 Brothers in Arms world tour that followed.
+Williams remained as a full time member of Dire Straits for the recording of their fifth studio album, 1985's Brothers in Arms, however according to a Sound on Sound magazine interview with co-producer Neil Dorfsman, his drumming performance was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions, which led to him being released from the remainder of the sessions and being temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts during a two to three day stay and then left.
+Williams himself has claimed that he had recorded all his drum parts to a click track, which he felt hindered his ability to channel the rhythmic feel he wanted.
+Both Hakim and Williams are credited on the album, although Williams' contribution on the finished album was the rockabilly hit single "Walk of Life" and the improvised drum crescendo at the beginning of "Money for Nothing".
+According to another interview with Neil Dorsman, Williams played toms and tom fills throughout “Money for Nothing” and "Walk of Life", while Omar Hakim played drums on all the remaining tracks on the album.
+Although he had been sidelined for most of the recording sessions of the album, Williams remained a full time member of Dire Straits and he featured in all the music videos, as well as performing with the band for the duration of the 1985–1986 Brothers in Arms world tour that followed.

 After a hiatus of almost two years, Dire Straits regrouped with Eric Clapton to perform at the Nelson Mandela 70th Birthday Tribute concert staged on 11 June 1988 at Wembley Stadium, in which they were the headline act.
 This was one of the final concerts in which Williams played with Dire Straits.
 In September 1988 Mark Knopfler announced the official disbanding of Dire Straits and Williams then left the band.
 The compilation album Money for Nothing was released in October 1988 and featured selections from Williams’ 1982–85 tenure with the band.
-Dire Straits regrouped for a one off charity concert in Newcastle in 1989 with Williams on drums.
+Dire Straits regrouped for a one off charity concert in Newcastle in October 1989 with Williams on drums.
 This was his last ever concert with the band.
 Dire Straits regrouped in 1990 and again in 1991 without Williams as drummer.